Finance & Tax Consultants

 Increased Competition Among Lenders

-The lending landscape for SMSFs is anticipated to become more competitive.
-More lenders are entering the SMSF lending space, which is expected to lead to:
+The lending landscape for SMSF business real property loans, and for refinancing existing residential arrangements, is becoming more competitive.
+More lenders are active in this narrower SMSF lending space, which is expected to lead to:

 • Lower Interest Rates: Increased competition may drive down borrowing costs, making SMSF loans even more appealing to investors.